GeoscienceAustralia/ptha/ptha_access/INSTALL.Rmd

 ## **Installation**

-It is strongly suggested that the installation is undertaken on a linux operating system (e.g. Ubuntu).
+It is strongly suggested that the installation is undertaken on a Linux operating system (e.g. the author is using Ubuntu 16.04, and the install should also work on more recent versions).

 ### **Installing R**